PSG News: Edinson Cavani a doubt for Man United clash after coming off with thigh complaint | Goal.com

 PSG declined to make an immediate substitution, with Kylian Mbappe eventually replacing Cavani at the break.

-First indications suggested that the forward felt discomfort in his right thigh, although it is unclear whether his absence for the second half points to an injury or simply a precautionary measure on the French side's part.
+First indications suggested that the forward felt discomfort in his right thigh, and post-match Thomas Tuchel confirmed a muscle injury, though the severity is something that is unknown at the current time.

-Thomas Tuchel will now wait anxiously for updates on his star forward ahead of what will be PSG's biggest match of the season to date.
+"No, I dont have good news for you," Tuchel told reporters.
+"It's not the big muscle, but a muscle is affected anyway.
+We must wait.
+I didnt see him or talk to the doctor.

-On Tuesday the club travels to Old Trafford for the first leg of their Champions League last-16 clash against Manchester United, with Cavani now a real doubt to make the cut.
+"Honestly, I don't know if he will be here on Tuesday.
+If he leaves us at half-time, I'm afraid it's serious.
+The sight of the injury worries me.
+It is definitely not a good sign."

 If Cavani does miss out only Mbappe will be available of the Ligue 1 leaders' famed attacking trident.